-To make this move, all enterprises really need is one thing: All applications in use must be accessed via a web page.
+To make this move, All applications in use must be accessed via a web page.

-The idea of using software like native Outlook (as opposed to web outlook) and other so-called ‘desktop’ applications is not only expensive, but also a major security load.
-(If this hasn’t already been addressed by your IT department, it’s time to get to it).
+The idea of using software like native Outlook (as opposed to web outlook) and other so-called ‘desktop’ applications is not only expensive but also a major security load.

-A. How to Achieve the Same level of Control and Safety Remote Workers Get on the Corporate LAN?
+A. Achieve the Same level of Control and Safety Remote Workers Get on the Corporate LAN

-The simple fact is, the Google Chrome environment provides both the device maintenance and device security environment required for safe remote working.
+The Google Chrome environment provides both the device maintenance and device security environment required for safe remote working.

-Now there’s one more element required to seal the deal.
-That is user behaviour security — which is now also possible using Chrome and its extensions’ environment.
+Now there’s one more element required to seal the deal, User behavior security — which is now also possible using Chrome and its extensions’ environment.

 This gives you the same level (if not higher) of control and safety remote users would get on the corporate LAN.

-B. How to Achieve User Behaviour Security in Google Chrome Environment for Remote Workers?
+B. Deploy User Behaviour Security in the Google Chrome Environment for Remote Workers

-One easy and powerful way to achieve this is using products like GAT Shield from GAT Labs.
+One powerful and easy way to achieve this is using products like GAT Shield from GAT Labs.

-This forced extension monitors user behaviour in real time, alerting both, users and Admins, of any dangerous use of sensitive data.
+This forced extension monitors user behavior in real-time, alerting both, users and Admins, of any dangerous use of sensitive data.
 That includes things like company credit card numbers on eBay, typing the company’s bank account numbers on sites that don’t belong to the company’s bank, etc.

-GAT Shield also reports (and alerts) on other very important details, including device location, time reporting showing how remote workers use their time, as well as the technical state of the device.
+GAT Shield also reports (and alerts) other very important details.
+They include device location, time reporting showing how remote workers use their time, as well as the technical state of the device.

-That’s just a glimpse on the powerful remote work security and monitoring capabilities GAT’s powerful suite of products can bring your Google Chrome environment.
+That’s just a glimpse of the powerful remote work security and monitoring capabilities GAT’s powerful suite of products can bring to your Google Chrome environment.